rhaslund/labguides/vbr-95u4b2/module-09/content.md

 24. [] Close the **Backup Browser** window.
 25. [] Launch the **File Explorer** from the Windows task bar.
 26. [] Navigate to the +++\\\\veeam-sp01\\c$\\inetpub\\wwwroot+++ folder.
-> Important It is not possible to browse to this path, you need to click the address bar inside the File Explorer and then manually input the path and finally press the Enter button.
+> Important: It is not possible to browse to this path, you need to click the address bar inside the File Explorer and then manually input the path and finally press the Enter button.

 27. [] Verify both the **iis-8.png** and **RESTORED-iis-8.png** files are present then close the **File Explorer** window.